marshall7m/terraform-aws-infrastructure-live-ci/README.md

     If the Github event was open PR activity, the Lambda Function will collect a list of unique directories that contain new/modified .hcl and/or .tf files.
 For every directory, the Lambda Function will run an ECS task (#5).
 In addition to the ECS task(s), the Lambda Function will check if there's a deployment flow in progress and add the check to the PR's commit status.

-    If the Github event was a merged PR, an ECS task named create deploy stack will be run.
+    If the Github event was a merged PR, an ECS task named Create Deploy Stack will be run.

 4. The Lambda Function will load an AWS System Manager Parameter Store value reference as `merge_lock` that will contain the PR ID of the deployment in progress or `none` if there isn't any in progress.
 Merging will be locked until the deployment flow is done.
-Once the deployment flow is finished, the downstream Lambda Function (see #7) will reset the parameter value.
+Once the deployment flow is finished, the downstream Lambda Function will reset the parameter value (see #7).

     `**NOTE: The PR committer will have to create another commit once the merge lock status is unlocked to get an updated merge lock commit status. **`